devSchacht/essential-image-optimization/app/partials/book.md

         data-src="https://res.cloudinary.com/ddxwdqwkr/image/upload/v1502426282/essential-image-optimization/Modern-Image8.jpg"
         alt="impact to wait time of switching to progressive jpeg" />
 </picture>
-<figcaption>[Facebook switched to PJPEG (for their iOS app)](https://code.facebook.com/posts/857662304298232/faster-photos-in-facebook-for-ios/) and saw a 10% reduction in data usage.
+<figcaption>In 2015, [Facebook switched to PJPEG (for their iOS app)](https://code.facebook.com/posts/857662304298232/faster-photos-in-facebook-for-ios/) and saw a 10% reduction in data usage.
 They were able to show a good quality image 15% faster than previously, optimising perceived loading time.</figcaption>
 </figure>

 PJPEGs can improve compression, consuming [2-10%](http://www.bookofspeed.com/chapter5.html) less bandwidth compared to baseline/simple JPEGs for images over 10KB.
 Their higher compression ratio is thanks to each scan in the JPEG being able to have its own dedicated optional [Huffman table](https://en.wikipedia.org/wiki/Huffman_coding).
-Modern JPEG encoders (e.g [libjpeg-turbo](http://libjpeg-turbo.virtualgl.org/), MozJPEG etc.) take advantage of PJPEG's flexibility to pack data better.
+Modern JPEG encoders (e.g [libjpeg-turbo](http://libjpeg-turbo.virtualgl.org/), MozJPEG, etc.) take advantage of PJPEG’s flexibility to pack data better.

 <aside class="note"><b>Note:</b> Why do PJPEGs compress better?
-Similar [Discrete Cosine Transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform) coefficients across more than one block end up being encoded together which can compress better than simple/baseline JPEGs whose blocks are encoded one at a time.</aside>
+Baseline JPEG blocks are encoded one at a time.
+With PJPEGs, similar [Discrete Cosine Transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform) coefficients across more than one block can be encoded together leading to better compression.</aside>

 ### Who's using Progressive JPEGs in production?

 *   [Twitter.com ships Progressive JPEGs](https://www.webpagetest.org/performance_optimization.php?test=170717_NQ_1K9P&run=2#compress_images) with a baseline of quality of 85%.
 They measured user perceived latency (time to first scan and overall load time) and found overall, PJPEGs were competitive at addressing their requirements for low file-sizes, acceptable transcode and decode times.
 *   [Facebook ships Progressive JPEGs for their iOS app](https://code.facebook.com/posts/857662304298232/faster-photos-in-facebook-for-ios/).
 They found it reduced data-usage by 15% and enabling them to show a good quality image 15% faster.
-*   [Yelp switched to Progressive JPEGs](https://engineeringblog.yelp.com/2017/06/making-photos-smaller.html) and found it was part responsible for ~4.5% of their image size reduction savings.
+*   [Yelp switched to Progressive JPEGs](https://engineeringblog.yelp.com/2017/06/making-photos-smaller.html) and found it was in part responsible for ~4.5% of their image size reduction savings.
 They also saved an extra 13.8% using MozJPEG

 ### The disadvantages of Progressive JPEGs